mikedh/trimesh/README.md

 Python library for loading triangular meshes and doing simple operations on them.
 Included loaders are binary/ASCII STL and Wavefront (OBJ), included exporters are binary STL or COLLADA.
 If Assimp/pyassimp are available, meshes can be loaded using the assimp loaders.
 Note that this requires a version of the assimp python bindings from after September 2014.

 ### Features
-* Very fast loading of binary STL files (on 234,230 face mesh, was 24.5x faster than assimp)
+* Fast loading of binary STL files (on 234,230 face mesh, was 24.5x faster than assimp)
 * Preview meshes (requires pyglet).
 * Calculate face adjacencies quickly (for the same 234,230 face mesh .248 s)
 * Calculate cross sections (.146 s)